-There are two ways of laying composite decking in your backyard.
+There are two ways to lay composite decking on grass.
 The first method is by building it on the ground level, directly on top of grass and dirt.
 The second one is building an elevated deck.
 Each of these options has pros and cons.
-Building an elevated desk needs more preparation and work while a ground-level deck is pretty straightforward.
+Building an elevated desk requires more preparation and work, while a ground-level deck is pretty straightforward.
 However, if you build your deck directly on grass or dirt, it may be more susceptible to damage than having it elevated.

 If you happen to decide to build your deck on grass or soil, here are the steps that you should follow.